sboursault/meteor-dashboard/README.md

 Meteor-monitor is a sample application to show how to pick data from external apis to generate a dashboard.

-Let's say we want to monitor some jira issues which correspond to a some filters, we can get something the following pictures :
+Let's say we want to monitor some jira issues based on some filters, we can get something like the following picture :

 ![sample_dashboard](./sample_dashboard.png "sample_dashboard")